-Expense ratio is the percentage of the scheme’s total assets which the fund house levies as a fee for offering fund management services.
+The expense ratio is the percentage of the scheme’s total assets which the fund house levies as a fee for offering fund management services.
 SEBI has created an upper limit for the expense ratio for income funds at 2.25%.
 Being a debt fund, the returns from an Income Mutual Fund is not very high.
 Hence, a fund with a high expense ratio can have a direct impact on your earnings.
 You must look for a scheme with a lower expense ratio.

-Being a type of a debt fund, an income fund carries both credit risk and interest rate risk.
+Being a type of debt fund, an income fund carries both credit risk and interest rate risk.

 Additionally, the fund manager of an income fund may also invest in securities with a lower credit quality rating for generating better returns.
 This can increase the overall risk of the portfolio.